11 Reasons Why Birds Have Stopped Visiting Your Feeders!

 Here is where I placed my bird feeding station!

 Check out the above video to get a tour of my backyard and bird feeding station.
-You can see how I placed my feeders very close to the edge of the woods, so my birds feel safe and offer numerous natural perching areas.
+You can see how I placed my feeders very close to the edge of the woods, so my birds feel safe and have numerous natural perching areas.

 #6.
 There is a predator in the area.